 - Artificial grass smells different than real grass, which may confuse some dogs.

-- Artificial grass pads are less eco-friendly than real grass.
+- Fake grass potty pads are less eco-friendly than real grass.

 Indoor Dog Grass Pads